obviattor1824/agent-sdk-test/README.md

 invoices.
 Run the script and show me the output.
 ```

-Then, in the same thread: *Can we release an order to Castilla Foods?* The account is on hold.
-Whether that changes the answer rather than merely appearing in it is the point — the tool supplies the fact, the model supplies the judgement, and neither works alone.
+Then, in the same thread: Can we release an order to Castilla Foods?
+The account is on hold, so that should inform the answer not just appear in it.

 The two processes are genuinely independent.
 A job runs in the server's event loop, so closing the browser tab does not cancel it; reopening the UI mid-run picks the stream back up.
 Only `DELETE /jobs/{job_id}` — the **Cancel** button — stops one.